 The services offered at an Australian Visa Application Centre include:

-- application fee payment
+- visa or citizenship application fee payment

 - collection of biometrics (personal identifiers)

 - tracking of visa and citizenship applications

 - assistance with general enquiries about visa and citizenship applications.

 Note: VFS Global is a commercial company working in partnership with the Commonwealth of Australia.
 Staff at AVACs are not Home Affairs employees.
 They do not have the authority to assess visa and citizenship applications.
 Applications submitted at an AVAC are assessed and processed by Home Affairs staff.